More on Jacobi metric: Randers-Finsler metrics, frame dragging and geometrisation techniques: The Jacobi-Maupertuis-Randers-Finsler (JMRF) metric

+showing that the direction ratios along the geodesic of the Jacobi metric will be the same as with the original geodesic.

+The JMRF described by \eqref{rfjmet} is a more complete and updated version of the Jacobi metric discussed previously in \cite{cgg1,cgg2,ilgm,cggmw}.
+Where previously in \cite{cggmw} my collaborators and I discussed the JMRF only for massive particles travelling along time-like curves in Riemannian spacetime metrics, this version is generalised to derive from RF spacetime metrics and accounts for the possibility of dealing with photons travelling along light-like or null curves.
+Special settings for massive particles and the new case of light-like null curves will be further discussed in the subsections to follow.

-showing that the direction ratios along the curve of the Jacobi metric will be the same as with the original curve.
-If the Randers-Finsler Lagrangian is parametrized wrt the cyclic co-ordinate and expanded binomially as shown in Section \ref{sec:rf}, but without restriction to first order for low energy approximation, the Jacobi metric may be formulated as described by Maraner in \cite{maraner} for general Lagrangian systems.
+If the RF Lagrangian is parametrised wrt the cyclic co-ordinate and expanded binomially as shown in Section \ref{sec:prelim}, but without restriction to first order for low energy approximation, the Jacobi metric may be formulated as described by Maraner in \cite{maraner} for general Lagrangian systems.
 If more than one cyclic co-ordinate is available, the procedure can be repeated, until none are left.